teresa-klatzer/teresa-klatzer.github.io/_news/announcement_mla.md

 related_posts: false
 ---

-I am excited to announce that my latest preprint <b>
- <a href="https://arxiv.org/abs/2503.16222"> Efficient Bayesian Computation Using Plug-and-Play Priors for Poisson Inverse Problems </a>  </b> is now available on arXiv! 🎉✨
+I am excited to announce that my latest preprint <b> Efficient Bayesian Computation Using Plug-and-Play Priors for Poisson Inverse Problems </b> is now available on <a href="https://arxiv.org/abs/2503.16222">arXiv</a>! 🎉✨